CiscoZeus/zeus-ingestion-plugins/ucs/README.md

 ##Event listening

-UCS plugin also supports to listen to UCS's asynchronous events, and submit them to Zeus server.
+UCS agent also supports to listen to UCS's asynchronous events, and submit them to Zeus server.

 ## Copyright
 ####Copyright